Developer Guide

 - A

-class, which is a custom comparator, is added under thecommands
+SortByclass, which is a custom comparator, is added under thecommandspackage. - A

 Given below is an example usage scenario.